AmitKumarDas/amitkumardas.github.io/_posts/2016-09-28-connect-a-docker-container-from-a-local-network-part-1.md

 ---
 layout: post
-title: Connect a Docker container from a local network
+title: Connect a Docker container from a local network - Part 1
 ---

-## Connect a Docker container to a local network
+## Connect a Docker container from a local network - Part 1

-### Connect a Docker container to a local network -- Using NAT
+### Connect a Docker container from a local network -- **Using NAT**

 refer - [link](http://blog.oddbit.com/2014/08/11/four-ways-to-connect-a-docker/)